gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 of the same layer computed over the generated image.
 #### The style loss
 The content loss only uses a single upper layer, but the style loss as defined by Gatys uses multiple layers of a covnent: you try to capture the appearance of the style reference image at all spatial scales extracted by the convnet, not just a single scale.
+For the style loss, Gatys use the *Gram matrix* of a layer's activations: the inner produce of the feature maps of a given layer.
+This inner product can be understood as representing a map of the correlations between the layer's features.

+In short, you can use a pretrained convnet to define a loss that will do the following: